ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 The rest of this example assumes that I am setting up Samba access for a desktop client named **desktop** which is running Windows 8.

-First, create a new user account called **desktop** and add it to the *backup* group.
+First, create a new user account called **desktop**.

 {{< highlight txt >}}
-# pw useradd -n desktop -m -s /bin/sh -G backup
+# pw useradd -n desktop -m -s /bin/sh

 # passwd desktop
 Changing local password for desktop